iamlvv/Parklio/README.md

 This is the link Figma: <https://www.figma.com/file/LsBB8nbKYOg4yRbdZUUwHz/Managing-car-parking-system-Parklio?type=design&node-id=0%3A1&mode=design&t=KmqAYhTW2yXqGyga-1>

 # How to run
 I have deployed both frontend and backend on other platforms, frontend on Vercel and backend on Render.
-You can access the app via this link: <https://parklio-iamlvv.vercel.app/>

-- Test Account (This account is for Admin - full access, but Officer cannot access the feature management):

-      - Email: hi@gmail.com
-      - Password: 1234
-- Or you can register a new account, but it will be an Officer account, so you cannot access the feature management.
+You can access the app via this link: <https://parklio-iamlvv.vercel.app/>.
+You can register a new account, but it will be an Officer account, so you cannot access the feature management.

 However, if you want to run the app **locally**, you can follow these steps: